What does icing mean?

 This case started the day the Supreme Court decided they were going to hear our case.
 It was a very busy, very crazy day at the shop, in the middle of all of this chaos, we got a phone call from an attorney in Denver asking us to create a cake pink on the inside with blue icing on the outside.

-The Atlassian IPO will be the icing on the cake to show the IPO market is OK.
+The natural snow will be the icing on the cake now.

 Popularity rank by frequency of use